Mohanty-Hitesh-4495/Mohanty-Hitesh-4495/README.md

 # 💫 About Me:
+Hi 👋, I'm Hitesh<br>
-- Hi 👋, I'm Hitesh<br>- I’m a Computer Science Student and Tech Enthusiast <br>- I’m currently improving problem solving skills by practice DSA problems using java.<br>- Ask me about Java, Python and Data Structure and Algorithm <br>- How to reach me mohantyhitesh4495@gmail.com<br>-
+- I’m a Computer Science Student and Tech Enthusiast<br>
+- As an AI/ML Practitioner, I'm passionate about exploring the realms of Artificial Intelligence and Machine Learning.<br>
+- Currently enhancing my problem-solving skills by practicing DSA problems using Java.<br>
+- I have expertise in Java, Python, Data Structures, and Algorithms.
+Feel free to ask me anything!<br>
+- You can reach me at mohantyhitesh4495@gmail.com.<br>
-I am passionate about staying up-to-date with the latest trends and technologies in the field of software development, and I am committed to delivering high-quality solutions that exceed expectations.
-Whether working independently or as part of a team, I am dedicated to achieving success and making a positive impact through my work.
+- I am committed to staying up-to-date with the latest trends and technologies in software development, especially in AI and ML.
+I strive to deliver high-quality solutions that exceed expectations.
+Whether working independently or as part of a team, I am dedicated to achieving success and making a positive impact through my work.<br>
+- Let’s innovate and create together! 🚀

 ## 🌐 Links: